lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 > 1. What is Machine Learning?
 > * 1.1 Functions
-> * 1.2 Algorithms: Grouped by Learning Style
+> * 1.2 Algorithms - Grouped by Learning Style
 > * 1.3 Supervised v.
 Unsupervised
 > 2. Techniques
 > * 2.1 Regression
 > * 2.2 Classification
-> 9. In Practice.
+> 9. In Practice

 ------------------------------------------------------------------------------